AdobeDocs/commerce-operations.en/help/installation/tutorials/backup.md

 >[!WARNING]
 >
 >**Deprecation Notice:**
->Magento backup functionality is deprecated as of 2.1.16, 2.2.7, and 2.3.0.
+>Backup functionality is deprecated as of 2.1.16, 2.2.7, and 2.3.0.
 We recommend investigating additional backup technologies and binary backup tools (such as Percona XtraBackup).

 ## Set the open files limit {#instgde-cli-ulimit}

 {% include install/ulimit.md %}

 ## Backing up {#instgde-cli-uninst-back}